ECB could end bond buys this year: Weidmann

 “I believe it is important to gradually and dependably reduce the degree of monetary policy accommodation when the outlook for price developments in the euro area permits us to do so,” he said.

-Investors now expect the ECB to end its 2.55 trillion bond purchase program by the close of the year, convinced that inflation will continue to rise, even if only slowly.
+Investors now expect the ECB to end its 2.55 trillion bond purchase programme by the close of the year, convinced that inflation will continue to rise, even if only slowly.

 Analysts expect the bank’s deposit rate, at minus 0.4 percent, to rise for the first time in the middle of next year and hit zero by the end of the year.